microsoft/pxt-microbit/docs/lessons/headbands/quiz-answers.md

 let coll: string[] = []
 ```

-Write the five (5) lines of code that will add the following five words to `data->coll`: puppy, clock, night, cat, cow.
+Write the five (5) lines of code that will add the following five words to ``coll``: puppy, clock, night, cat, cow.

 <br/>